GTPB/ELB18F/NGS.md

 **NOTE**: Turn on the green light when you're finished.
 Don't hesitate to ask questions and to turn on the red light if you're having issues.

+**QUESTION**: Did you broadly understand the different aspects to consider when evaluating the quality of your alignments?

+**QUESTION**: Could you use Qualimap to produce quality reports from your SAM/BAM alignments?

+**QUESTION**: Did you broadly understand the information in a Qualimap report and use it to detect potential issues in your data?

+**QUESTION**: Could you use IGV to visualize alignments in the SAM/BAM format?

 ## <a id="LO5">Broadly describe different HTS applications</a>

 ### <a id="LO5.1">Variant detection in resequencing experiments</a>